CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 <script src="https://gist.github.com/cnivolle/4a9b20254131c0256cd7e4246d3070a7.js"></script>

-A convenient way to integrate the intercepted data in a workflow is to use [warpscript](https://www.warp10.io/content/03_Documentation/04_WarpScript/).
+A convenient way to integrate the intercepted data in a workflow is to use [WarpScript](https://www.warp10.io/content/03_Documentation/04_WarpScript/).
 It is a good idea to use the GTS format to be able to apply all GTS transformation on the output.

 In the following example, we get the `accessLogs` status codes and create a GTS as an output to be able to use FILTER or any other transformation on it a second time.

 <script src="https://gist.github.com/cnivolle/2ee8607d995daa1316e17ffc3874d047.js"></script>

 An example using the provided Clever Cloud macro to straightforward access to the access logs input byte :

 ```bash
   '<READ TOKEN>' { 'app_id'  'id' } 'bIn' NOW 1 h  @clevercloud/fetch_accessLogs_key_v0
 ```

 or to get the latitude of the destination, which is a nested data:

 ```bash
   '<READ TOKEN>' { 'app_id'  'id' } 'd.lt' NOW 1 h  @clevercloud/fetch_accessLogs_key_v0
 ```

 ## Monitoring' metrics

 All applications and VMs instances behind are monitored.
-Data is sent to [Warp10]({{< ref "administrate/metrics/warp10.md" >}}), a Geotimes series database.
+Data is sent to [Warp 10]({{< ref "administrate/metrics/warp10.md" >}}), a Geotimes series database.
-All metrics can be processed directly in the console in the Metrics tab of your applications or by the Clever Cloud Warp10 endpoint.
+All metrics can be processed directly in the console in the Metrics tab of your applications or by the Clever Cloud Warp 10 endpoint.

 ### Monitoring data model

-All metrics data follow the same schema in warp10.
+All metrics data follow the same schema in warp 10.
 Each class represents a specific metric.
-The context is provided by the warp10 labels.
+The context is provided by the Warp 10 labels.

 #### Class values and Labels